NVlabs/FPSci/docs/general_config.md

 ```
 referenceTargetInitialFeedback: "Click to spawn a target, then use shift on red target to begin.",
 noReferenceTargetInitialFeedback: "Click to start the session!",
+maxPretrialAimDisplacement: "Invalid trial!
+Do not displace your aim during the pretrial duration.",
 trialSuccessFeedback: "%trialTaskTimeMs ms!",
 trialFailureFeedback: "Failure!",
 blockCompleteFeedback: "Block %lastBlock complete!
 Starting block %currBlock.",